Jørgen Buhl Rasmussen

-Jørgen Buhl Rasmussen (born 18 August 1955) is the Danish Chief Executive of the Danish multi-national brewing company Carlsberg Group (Carlsberg A/S), based in Copenhagen (native København) in Denmark.
+Jørgen Buhl Rasmussen (born 18 August 1955) is a Danish businessman and former Chief Executive of the Danish multi-national brewing company Carlsberg Group (Carlsberg A/S), based in Copenhagen (native København) in Denmark.
 Carlsberg is the name of a district of Copenhagen.
 The main shareholder of Carlsberg is the Carlsberg Foundation.

 Early life

 He has a BBA and an MBA from Copenhagen Business School.

 Career

 He started his career at IFH Research International in Denmark, owned by the Anglo-Dutch Unilever, now owned by WPP since 1989.

 Carlsberg

 He joined the executive board of Carlsberg Group on 1 April 2006.
 He became Chief Executive on 1 October 2007.

-Personal life

-He appears in Kraks Blå Bog, where he is listed as a koncernchef.
+He retired from the position in June 2015 when he was succeeded by Cees 't Hart.